microsoft/Microsoft-Fabric-workload-development-sample/.ai/commands/item/createItem.md

 #### 8.3: Update Product.json (if needed)

-If your item requires specific workload-level configuration, update `config/Manifest/Product.json` to include references to your new item type.
+If your item requires specific workload-level configuration, update `config/templates/Manifest/Product.json` to include references to your new item type.

+**Note**: Remember that Product.json is a template and may use placeholders that get replaced during manifest generation.

 ### Step 9: Testing and Validation